omnetpp/omnetpp/doc/src/userguide/ned-editor.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can move/resize the selected elements with the mouse.
-Holding down :kbd:`Shift` during move will perform a constrained (horizontal, diagonal or vertical) move operation. :kbd:`Shift` + resize will keep the aspect ratio of the element.
+Holding down :kbd:`Shift` during move will perform a constrained (horizontal, diagonal, or vertical) move operation. :kbd:`Shift` + resize will keep the aspect ratio of the element.

-If you turn on :guilabel:`Snap to Geometry` in the :guilabel:`View` menu, helper lines will appear to help you align with other modules.
-Selecting more than one submodule activates the :guilabel:`Alignment` menu (found both in the :guilabel:`View` menu and in the context menu).
+If you turn on :guilabel:`Snap to Geometry` in the :guilabel:`View` menu, helper lines will appear to align with other modules.
+Selecting more than one submodule activates the :guilabel:`Alignment` menu (found in both the :guilabel:`View` menu and the context menu).

 Copying Elements
 ^^^^^^^^^^^^^^^^

 Holding down :kbd:`Ctrl` while dragging will clone the module(s).
-Copy/Paste can also be used both on single modules and with group selection.
+Copy/Paste can also be used on single modules and with group selection.

 Zooming
 ^^^^^^^

 Zooming in and out is possible from the :guilabel:`View` menu or using :kbd:`Ctrl+-`, :kbd:`Ctrl+=`, or holding down :kbd:`Ctrl` and using the mouse wheel.

 Pinning, Unpinning, Re-Layouting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A submodule display string may or may not contain explicit coordinates for the submodule; if it does not, then the location of the submodule will be determined by the layouting algorithm.
 A submodule with explicit coordinates is pinned; one without is unpinned.
-The Pin action inserts the current coordinates into the display string and the Unpin action removes them.
+The Pin action inserts the current coordinates into the display string, and the Unpin action removes them.
 Moving a submodule also automatically pins it.
 The position of an unpinned module is undetermined and may change every time the layouting algorithm runs.
-For convenience, the layouter does not run when a submodule gets unpinned (so that the submodule does not jump away on unpinning), but this also means that unpinned submodules may appear at different locations next time the same NED file is opened.
+For convenience, the layouter does not run when a submodule gets unpinned (so that the submodule does not jump away on unpinning), but this also means that unpinned submodules may appear at different locations the next time the same NED file is opened.

 Changing a Module Property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^